|

 Getting there

-There are direct charters from Gatwick and Manchester on Fridays (and scheduled services on Thursdays and Sundays from Gatwick) to Mykonos, the best gateway for Paros.
+Mykonos is probably the best gateway for Paros.
 Alternatively you can fly on any day by scheduled flight to Athens and continue to Paros either by "connecting" domestic flight or, due to the increasing number of comfortable fast ferries from Piraeus direct to Paros; it's often quicker than waiting for the plane.

 Paros: Golden beach - perfect windsurfing